NiloGregginz33/QMGRExperiments/README.md

 - **First implementation of bulk geometry reconstruction from boundary mutual information on IBM Quantum hardware.**
 - **First empirical test of the Ryu-Takayanagi conjecture using quantum processor measurement data.**
 - **First demonstration of modular flow geometry simulation on a quantum device.**
+- **First experimental implementation of Regge calculus on quantum hardware with comprehensive error analysis.**
 - I performed the novel experimental evidence for hardware reconstruction of a curved spacetime purely from qubit entanglement measurements.

 ## Established Results